 G4 7BR

-Any adult with parental responsibilities and rights or a guardian can apply for Child Disability Payment (CDP) on a child’s behalf if the child is under 16 and living in Scotland.
+Any adult with parental responsibilities and rights or a guardian, can apply for Child Disability Payment (CDP) on a child’s behalf if the child is under 16 and living in Scotland.
 Social Security Scotland will pay CDP until the child is 18.
 They can sometimes continue making payments after the child is 18.
 When a young person with a terminal illness in receipt of CDP reaches age 16 to 18, they can give their consent to have their award automatically transferred to Adult Disability Payment (ADP).

-In Scotland, the general position is that a young person 16 years and above is presumed to have the capacity to enter into a transaction - Age of Legal Capacity (Scotland) Act 1991 .
+In Scotland, the general position is that a young person aged 16 years and above is presumed to have the capacity to enter into a transaction - Age of Legal Capacity (Scotland) Act 1991 .
 However, the Act makes clear that a person under the age of 16 years will have capacity to consent to a surgical, mental or dental procedure, on his or her own behalf, providing that the medical practitioner providing care is satisfied that the person is capable of understanding the nature and possible consequences of the procedure or treatment.
 No minimum age is set down.

 Where a BASRiS form has been completed this will have been noted in patient’s medical record.